-National Quality Standards Guide Jan 2020(Element 2.2.2) 30/3/2020
+National Quality Standards Guide Jan 2020(Element 2.2.2) 2/3/21 Updated Evacuation May 2/3/21 (altered off site emergency point)

 STAFF

 Medical Emergency- In the event of accident or illness of staff, volunteer, student:

 - 1. Medical assistance will be sought, as appropriate. - a.
 Ensure appropriate First Aid is applied to patient - b.
 Do not leave the patient - c.
 Send another staff member to call 000 - d.
 Do not remove patient unless it is req due to their safety - e.
 If a patient is conscious reassure them - 2.
 Replacement of the educator shall be organised as appropriate. - 3.
 Emergency contact for the person shall be notified.
 THIs is located on the employees personnel file.
 Contact Licensee(s) immediately and Workcover procedures should be initiated, as relevant. - 4.
 Details of the incident will be recorded on the Centre's appropriate Worksafe forms as located in the Centre's staff room area.